maiku1008/maiku1008.github.io/_posts/2017-12-12-importing-inheritance.md

 This is defined nearly at the beginning of the file, and used as part of the oauth2 flow for authenticating to Google.

-My main *bulk\_event\_adder* was infact inheriting that import, and behaving as if i had imported and initialized argparse.
+My main *bulk\_event\_adder* was infact inheriting that import, and behaving as if I had imported and initialized argparse.

 This is because when we write:
 ```